Anna McNeill Whistler: Biography

 When James was nine, his art brought the attention of Scottish painter Sir William Allan.
 Anna then enrolled James in the Imperial Academy of Arts at St. Petersburg.
-Her husband died in 1849 from cholera.

-Anna returned to the United States, to live in Connecticut.
+After her husband died of cholera in 1849, Anna returned to the United States, to live in Connecticut.
 Her daughter remained in England after marrying a surgeon.
 It was then the family lived in poverty but her daughter helped William and James attend private school.
 James entered West Point just before his 17th birthday, was expelled soon after, and moved back to England.
 Her son William became a surgeon in the Confederate Army during the American Civil War.

 In 1863, at the advice of her stepdaughter and son, she moved to England, moving in with her son James in London.
 She later relocated to St Mary's Terrace, Hastings, east Sussex.
 She was surprised by her son's "flamboyant Bohemian lifestyle"; however, she tolerated it, and befriended some of his friends as well.
 This was around the time the famous painting was made, although it was not the only one.
 Anna was 67 during the painting of the picture.
 She died a decade later and is buried in Hastings Cemetery.